JetBrains/Qodana/topics/ui-overview.md

 2. **Hide a problem type or category from the list of problems**

-*Reason*: You suppose that the type of the error or its category is not relevant or want to get back to it later.
+*Reason*: You suppose that the error type or its category is not relevant or want to get back to it later.
 *Howto*: Under the code fragment view, click **More actions** and select the necessary option.

 <img src="ui-overview-analysis-1.png" dark-src="ui-overview-analysis-1_dark.png" alt="Selecting the options" width="810" border-effect="line"/>